Q. I am finishing grade 8 of the elementary school. Can I apply?

 Q. When do I choose the project I will be working on?

 A. Participants choose the project on the first day of School, after introductory presentations given by project leaders.
-There are three participants per project on average.
+There are three to four participants per project on average.
 School organizers try to accommodate all students on projects of their first choice, if possible.

 Q. Do I have to learn something about the projects before the School starts?